Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: Preliminaries

-Before considering MV-SDEs, we develop a framework for an IS scheme that minimizes estimator variance using stochastic optimal control for standard SDEs.
-The authors in \cite{is_entropy} approach the same optimal control problem through variational characterization of thermodynamic free energy; whereas the current study achieves the same results by posing the optimal IS problem as a stochastic optimal control problem, resulting in a time and pathwise-dependent control that minimizes the IS estimator variance.
+First, we develop a framework for an IS scheme that minimizes estimator variance through the stochastic optimal control of standard SDEs. \citep{is_entropy} derived the same optimal control problem based on the variational characterization of thermodynamic free energy, whereas we achieve the same results by posing the optimal IS problem as a stochastic optimal control problem, resulting in a time- and pathwise-dependent control that minimizes the IS estimator variance.
+Let $Y:[0,T] \times \Omega \rightarrow \mathbb{R}^d$ be the solution to the following standard It\^o SDE: